50 Fun Things to do at home: A Summer bucket list

 Get your nose in a Summer Reading Program – Each of 8 metro-area library systems participate in a summer program and are busy all summer long with free programs for kids.
 Sign ups for summer reading typically begin close to June 1.

-Have a fun camping experience together in your own backyard.
+Have a fun camping experience together by pitching a tent in your own backyard.
+Invite your kids‘ favorite stuffies or other toys to join you.
 Find some creative ways to spice it up a little at the link.

 18) Picnic in your yard